virtool/virtool-website/content/docs/manual/ug_references/index.md

   manual:
     parent: "User Guide"
 ---
+# Overview

+## OTUs

+The Virtool OTU (Organization taxonomic unit) reference is a fully editable and tracked collection of viruses, viral isolates, and their genome sequences.
+The data in the virus reference is used to identify potential viral infections in Illumina libraries derived from your samples.

+See the [OTUs documentation](/docs/manual/ug_otus) for more information.

+## Indexes

+An Index contains a list of all OTUs available to a specific reference.
+When changes are made to an OTU(s), the index is rebuilt to include those new changes for future jobs.

+See the [Indexes documentation](/docs/manual/ug_indexes) for more information.

 # Searching a Reference

 Click on **References** in the main navigation bar to go to the Reference Overview page.